 A sole proprietorship is the simplest form of business.
 It’s not a separate entity.
-Instead, as a sole proprietor, you own the business, and you are directly responsible for its debts.
+Instead, as a sole proprietor, you own the business and are directly responsible for its debts.
 Remember that whenever you do something the “simplest” way, it’s typical for your results to be directly proportional to the effort required.
 It is the most common approach, but not necessarily the best.
 What makes a sole proprietorship a popular choice?

 Let’s Address the Components of a Sole Proprietorship?
 These are the reasons this is a popular choice for first-time entrepreneurs.

 No Formalities: Except for complying with applicable licensing requirements, you’ll find no formalities required of a sole proprietorship.
 However, when you conduct business under a name that does not show your name or implies additional owners’ existence, your state may require that you file a fictitious business name statement and publish notice.
 If your name is Joe Smith and your business is called “Joe Smith’s Services,” you won’t have to file.
 If you name your business “Joe’s Services,” “Smith’s Services,” or “Smith and Sons,” chances are good that you will have to file.
 And, if you want to deduct your expenses, you’ll still have to log them into a diary format on a timely and consistent basis-no matter which entity form you choose.

 Transferability: As the owner of a sole proprietorship, you can sell your business at will.